AsifSaheerkv/Web_Scrapping/README.md

-# yahoo finance web scrapping package
+# Yahoo Finance Web Scrapping Package

 This repository is a demonstration of how to use the yahoo_fin package to scrape data from Yahoo Finance.
 The package is powerful and user-friendly, making it an excellent tool for both beginners and experienced professionals looking to automate the process of pulling real-time stock prices and other financial data.